Universal quantification makes automatic structures hard to decide: Lower bounds for fragments of arithmetic

 \section{Lower bounds for fragments of \Buchi arithmetic}

-In this section, we apply some of the ideas underlying the \expspace lower for universal projection in order to develop some new lower bounds for fragments of B\"uchi arithmetic with a fixed quantifier alternation prefix.
-We explicitly state the lower bounds for B\"uchi arithmetic of base 2, they can, however, easily be generalised to any base $p \ge 2$.
+In this section, we apply some of the ideas underlying the \expspace lower bound for universal projection to develop some new lower bounds for fragments of \Buchi arithmetic with a fixed quantifier alternation prefix.
+We explicitly state the lower bounds for \Buchi arithmetic in base 2, they can, however, easily be generalised to any base $p \ge 2$.
+All reductions are easily seen to be \logspace-computable and, again, we do not explicitly argue for that.